khofstadter/navigatingthedigitalworld.com/docs/physicality-of-the-digital-world.md

      - Broadband over Power Lines (BPL): Delivers internet access via existing electric power lines.
      - Undersea Cables: These are fiber optic cables laid under the sea, connecting different continents.
 -->

+#### Sending and email from the UK to US

+1. Creation of the Email: The sender in the UK composes an email on their device and hits send.
+This message is then converted into packets of data for transmission over the internet.

+`User (UK) ---> [Email Data Packets]`

+2. ISP Network: These data packets are first sent through the sender's Internet Service Provider (ISP) network in the UK (e.g BT Group, Virgin Media, Sky Broadband or TalkTalk)

+`[Email Data Packets] ---> ISP (UK)`

+1. Internet Exchange Point (IXP): The ISP then routes these packets to an Internet Exchange Point (IXP) e.g. LINX (London Internet Exchange), IXLeeds, MANAP (Manchester Network Access Point in the UK).
+This IXP serves as a hub where different ISPs can exchange traffic.[^IXPvsISP]

+`ISP (UK) ---> IXP (UK)`

+4. Transatlantic Cable: From the IXP, the data packets are sent via [undersea fiber-optic cables](https://www.submarinecablemap.com/) that connect the UK and America.
+These cables carry vast amounts of data across the ocean floor.

+`IXP (UK) ---> Undersea Cable ---> IXP (USA)`

+5. Recipient's ISP Network: Once in America, the data packets reach another IXP, which then routes them to the recipient's ISP.

+`IXP (USA) ---> ISP (USA)`

+6. Recipient's Device: Finally, the ISP delivers the data packets to the recipient's device, where they are reassembled into the original email message.

+`ISP (USA) ---> User (USA) [Reassembled Email]`

+This entire process happens within seconds, demonstrating the efficiency and complexity of global internet infrastructure.

+[^IXPvsISP]: ISPs and IXPs serve different functions.
+ISPs connect end users to the internet, while IXPs connect ISPs to each other.

 ### What is Cybersecurity?